FRCR (Oncology) - a guide for overseas oncologists

 an oral examination

-The FRCR examinations form an essential component of training for Clinical Oncologists in the UK.
-For overseas doctors relocating to the UK, the FRCR is one of two options to support full GMC registration (postgraduate qualification or PLAB route).
+The FRCR (Oncology) examinations form an essential component of training for clinical or radiation oncologists in the UK.
+For overseas doctors relocating to the UK, FRCR is one of two options to support full GMC registration (postgraduate qualification or PLAB route).
 For doctors who wish to secure a senior clinical oncology job in the NHS reflective of their current practice, we advise that FRCR would be the best route to choose.
 FRCR is often an essential requirement for many job postings in the UK when a candidate does not already have Specialist Registration in Clinical Oncology or a recognised equivalent postgraduate qualfication.

 Eligibility for FRCR in Oncology: